adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 Browsers store history, meaning pages load quickly when the user presses the *back* button.
 SPAs need to recreate this functionality.
 As Daniel Puplus says in his article [[1](#ref1)]:

-> "Back should be quick; users don’t expect data to have changed much.
+> &ldquo;Back should be quick; users don’t expect data to have changed much.

-> "When a user presses the browser’s back button they expect the change to happen quickly and for the page to be in a similar state to how it was last time they saw it.
+> &ldquo;When a user presses the browser’s back button they expect the change to happen quickly and for the page to be in a similar state to how it was last time they saw it.

-> "In the traditional web model the browser will typically be able use a cached version of the page and linked resources.
+> &ldquo;In the traditional web model the browser will typically be able use a cached version of the page and linked resources.

-> "In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes."
+> &ldquo;In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes.&rdquo;

 Upon 'navigating', the application will need a method of storing and retrieving 'pages' from a cache.
 Unless of course we want to slow down the speed of loading 'pages', which is meant to be a significant benefit of SPAs.
 Storage options could include memory, local (or session) storage, client-side database and cookies.